fsce1/B2/Devlog.md

 ```
 I also added a button (V by default), to change the fire mode from single fire to full-auto.
 Once all of the shooting was finished, recoil was next.
 Recoil is done in a very similar way to weapon sway, by adding rotation to the gun using `Vector3.SmoothDamp()`.
 There are 4 ways that recoil affects you, vertical rotation, horizontal rotation, camera rotation and lateral movement.
 Each shot's recoil is slightly randomized as well, to make spray patterns different every time.

+I knew that I wanted to have a realistic bullet physics, including travel time and